immutant/immutant.org/news/2014-08-26-announcing-2-alpha1.md

 for enhanced features.
 Its fundamental goal is to reduce the inherent [incidental complexity](http://en.wikipedia.org/wiki/Accidental_complexity) in real world applications.

+A few highlights of *The Deuce* compared to the previous 1.x series:

+* Undertow web server -- much faster, with WebSocket support
+* Released under an Apache License rather than LPGL
+* Completely functional "embedded" in your app, i.e. no app server required
+* May be deployed to latest WildFly for extra clustering features

 ## How to try it